COVID 19 - Coronavirus

 We recognise that parking will be more difficult for our residents we will be focusing our attention on ensuring essential deliveries can take place and key services can operate as normal.

-We will only enforce residential areas where we receive a complaint about unsafe or inconsiderate parking and focus on:
+We will only enforce parking restrictions in residential areas where we receive a complaint about unsafe or inconsiderate parking and focus on:

 - protecting loading bays